-Applications for admission to the school in September 2025 can only be made online by 15th January 2025.
+Applications for admission to the school in September 2024 can be made online or by completing a Wigan Council Primary School application form by 15th January 2024.

-Parents and carers applying to a Church School need to complete and return the supplementary form which can be downloaded from the school website in the Admissions section in Information.
+Parents and carers applying to a Church School need to complete and return the supplementary form which can be downloaded from the school 3.
+Children whose parents and carers live within the website in the Admissions section in Information.

 Please also arrange completion of the Clergy Reference Form if applicable.

-Parents and carers will be notified whether or not their child has been allocated a place by the Local Authority on the 16th April 2025.
-Parents and carers of children not admitted will be informed of the reason and offered an alternative place by the Local Authority.
+Parents and carers will be notified whether or not their child has been allocated a place by the Local (b) Authority on the 16th April 2024.

+Parents and carers of children not admitted will be (c) informed of the reason and offered an alternative place by the Local Authority.